| |

 By Douglas Seaton North Berwick Factfile

-GLEN GOLF COURSE has the most picturesque
+LEN GOLF COURSE has the most picturesque

 setting in East Lothian.
 Most visitors regard the West Links as the course to play, but they are missing a hidden gem.
 A short